 technology, gives them the ‘right-to-play’ and the potential to scale domestically and internationally.

-Access to all of this is possible without having to journey across the globe in search of the next big thing as it is already right here on our doorstep.
+Access to this is possible without having to journey across the globe in search of the next big thing.
+While it is already right here on our doorstep.
 The solid organising principle of innovating out of necessity is why the continent is well-placed to continue producing more and more tech enabled Unicorns in the years to come, and why we at HAVAÍC are so excited to be supporting and investing in Africa’s immense local and global potential.